djecon-sag/NaturalMQ/README.md

 The repository is designed for developers involved in mainframe integration, modernization, and hybrid application messaging.

 ⸻

+📄 **Requirements**

+	•	IBM MQ 9.x (z/OS or distributed)
+	•	Valid SVRCONN channel configured on the mainframe
+	•	Python 3.10+ recommended
+	•	For Natural samples: Natural on z/OS with MQ interface enabled

 **Natural Programming Language Samples**